CharlesIrvineKC/mozart/guides/task_types.md

 ```

 In this example we will start the "receive barrower income process" first.
 The "receive barrower income" task will wait until it receives a message of the form **{:barrower_income, income}**.
-When it receive this message it will merge **%{barrower_income: income}** into the processes data.
+When it receives this message it will merge **%{barrower_income: income}** into the processes data.

 The purpose of the "send barrower income process" task is to send the message that the receive task is waiting for.